smunro317/100-days-of-code/log.md

 **Thoughts**: I made my first shape, a crescent moon, out a weird arrangement of commands for two box shapes.
 My next lesson is creating a heart, but it seems like a pretty extensive lesson.
 I decided I'd save it for tomorrow so I can soak up all of the info.
 Anyways, I'm up early tomorrow.
 Hasta manana.

 **Link(s) to work**: https://learn.freecodecamp.org/responsive-web-design/applied-visual-design/create-a-more-complex-shape-using-css-and-html

+###Day 6: October 5, 2019: Saturday

+**Today's Progress**: I finished the applied visual design curriculum today!
+It finished with animations, so I was using a lot of new commands: ::before/after, @keyframes, timings and more.
+It's cool being able to see your work in motion; I made animated a ball to bounce, a heart to beat, some stars to twinkle, and a couple of other challenges as well.
+Good stuff.

+**Thoughts**: It's kind of nice making something that's visually appealing.
+The only sections left in the responsive web design certification are "applied accessibility," responsive web design principles," CSS flexbox," CSS grid," and a couple of challenges, but they're all significantly shorter than the sections I've finished so far.
+I'm far beyond halfway done, let's get it.

+**Link(s) to work**: https://learn.freecodecamp.org/responsive-web-design/applied-visual-design/make-a-css-heartbeat-using-an-infinite-animation-count